A heart block causes the heart to beat irregularly or more slowly than normal, potentially stopping for up to 20 seconds at a time.

 In the case of an acquired heart block, the following conditions increase the risk:

 - Myocarditis, or inflammation of the heart muscle

 - Endocarditis, or inflammation of the heart valves

 - Acute or sudden heart block may also occur after a heart attack or a heart operation.
 It can also occur as a complication of Lyme disease.

-- Injury to the heart during open heart surgery, as a side effect of some drugs, or after exposure to a toxin.
+- Injury to the heart during open-heart surgery, as a side effect of some drugs, or after exposure to a toxin.

 Symptoms Of Heart Block

-An abnormal heart rhythm is a change in either the speed or the pattern of the heartbeat.
+Abnormal heart rhythm is a change in either the speed or the pattern of the heartbeat.
 It may beat too slowly (bradycardias), too fast (tachycardias) or irregularly.
 Some abnormal heart rhythms occur in one of the atriums and are called atrial, others occur in the ventricles and are called ventricular.
 If a person has a heart block, they may experience the following symptoms: